cionkubes/cion/docs/secrets.md

 > serviceaccount "cion" created
 ```

 Kubernetes should automatically have created a secret token with the name `[serviceaccount]-token-[hash]` for the service account.
-This secret contains all the information needed for connecting to the cluster.
+This secret contains all the information needed to connect to the cluster.
 ```bash
 $ kubectl get secrets
 > NAME                  TYPE                                  DATA      AGE